maddydevgits/house-price-prediction/README.md

-# house-price-prediction
+# house-rental-prediction
-House Price Prediction is a project runs on top of Machine Learning and predicting the price of house.
+House Rental Prediction is a project runs on top of Machine Learning and predicting the rent of house.

 # Softwares
 1. VS Code